LONDON (AP) — British Prime Minister Boris Johnson shook up his government on Thursday, firing and appointing ministers to key Cabinet posts.

 So far, the two sides are far apart in their demands.
 And even with a deal, the U.K. faces a huge adjustment when decades of seamless trade and travel with the EU end at the start of 2021.

-Johnson also sacked Northern Ireland Secretary Julian Smith — a surprise move.
+Johnson began his Cabinet shuffle by firing Northern Ireland Secretary Julian Smith — a surprise move.
 Smith had been widely praised for helping to end political deadlock that left Northern Ireland without a regional government and assembly for three years.
 After pressure from the British and Irish governments, the main Irish nationalist and British unionist power-sharing parties returned to work last month.

 Planning has got off to a rocky start, with Johnson last week firing Claire O'Neill, a former British government minister appointed last year to head up the event.